cmpnd-ai/dspy-cli/examples/discord-mod/src/discord_mod/readme.md

 If we instead just build something that checks the last 20 messages every 5 minutes, it's totally fine.
 If a job posting is live on the server for 5 minutes, no one cares.
 This constraint would be different for different servers, but these are the constraints of the problem I'm solving without overengineering.

 The behavior will be as follows:

-Every 5 minutes:
+Every 5 minutes
 1. Gather the last 20 messages
 2. Skip any that have already been processed
 3. Classify as "move", "flag", "delete", or "allow"
 4. Take the relevant action for "move", "flag", "delete", and send an audit message into the moderator only channel
-- "move" moves the message into the #jobs channel,
+- "move" moves the message into the #jobs channel, and sends a message to the user
 - "flag" adds an emoji reaction and sends an audit message for the mods to review,
-- "delete", well, deletes the message
+- "delete", deletes the message, and sends a message to the user
 - "allow" does nothing

 To implement this, I use `dspy-cli` to handle the routing and scheduling.

-### dspy-cli explanation
+### Intro to dspy-cli

 [`dspy-cli`](https://github.com/cmpnd-ai/dspy-cli) is a command line tool to help you create, scaffold, and deploy dspy applications.
 You can serve a `dspy-cli` created project by running `dspy-cli serve`, and it will bring up a local endpoint for you that you can test against.
 It is also what created our initial project directory structure.

-The default serve endpoint has your modules as named endpoints so you can send a POST request to `/{ModuleName}`.
-In this case, your post requests would directly have the inputs that you want for your `Module.forward` method.

-There are a few different kinds of alternative entry points you may want for any DSPy application.
+There are a few different kinds entry points you may want for any DSPy application.
 The two that `dspy-cli` currently supports are **API-based** and **cron-based**.

-**API-based**

-For some cases, you want a layer to sit in between the calling api and your LLM logic. `APIGateway` makes sense here for your LLM logic.

-If you were to create a PR review bot, you might want a webhook setup.
-Your endpoint takes in a webhook payload from GitHub, extracts some data from it, uses that to fetch the code of the PR that triggered the webhook, and passes that code into your module.

-Your DSPy code might look like: `dspy.ReAct("files: Dict[str, str] -> review", tools=[file_search, web_search, run_code, ...])`

-In order to call this, you need a loading step to get all of the files and put them into whatever format makes sense.

-**cron-based**
+For this case, we want to gather a bunch of inputs every so often, and run batch inference over them, so `CronGateway` makes more sense.
+We will subclass it to implement the loading logic.

 `CronGateway` is what you use when your trigger is periodic rather than based on a call.

-For this discord case, we want to gather a bunch of inputs every so often, and run batch inference over them, so `CronGateway` makes more sense.
-We will subclass it to implement the loading logic.

-### JobPostingGateway

-`JobPostingGateway` subclasses `CronGateway`.
-This is how you specify your data loading behavior.
-In our case, it loads the data and takes actions afterward.

 `CronGateway` is an ABC with two core methods: